-Customers come in many different shapes and sizes and understanding those shapes and sizes will make a difference in how you sell to them.
+Customers come in many different shapes and sizes and what those shapes and sizes are makes a difference in how you sell to them.
 Getting to know them is essential to your customer acquisition process and customer profiling and segmentation will help you get there.

 How mature your business is, and how far down the road of product development you find yourself, will inform whether you should be segmenting your existing customers or crafting a target customer profile.
 Doing either will help you optimize your sales efforts and make your marketing activities more targeted and effective, in turn boosting ROI and helping hit sales targets in the longer term.

 Customer profiling and segmentation

 To better understand and serve your existing customers, you should be breaking them down into separate groups – or segments – according to key indicators governing their relationship with you.
 This might be a range of things and will depend on whether your company is principally B2B or B2C.

 If your business is B2C you might be interested most in lifestyle, demographic factors, and spending habits, while B2B companies will be more concerned with the size and industry type of the company they are selling to.
 And, no matter who you are selling to, you should consider segmenting according to how long you have maintained a relationship with a given customer, what kind of relationship that is, and, if applicable, where that customer is located.